UBCAgroBot/Navi24/Gazebo.md

 ```
 xeyes
 ```
-If you see a pair of eyes, you;re good to go!
+If you see a pair of eyes, you're good to go!

 ## Setup Gazebo
 Install a bunch of packages: